ChangLabSNU/VaxPress/docs/source/tour.rst

 Step 3.
 Running VaxPress optimization
 -------------------------------------------

-Finally, all processes that are needed to run Vaxpress is ready.
+Finally, all processes that are needed to run VaxPress is ready.
 Now let's run VaxPress optimization, starting from the sequence optimized by LinearDesign.
 But before running, we are going to point out why we start from LinearDesign result.
 LinearDesign [#LinearDesign]_